If You Use Retinoids, Will You Get Younger-looking Skin as You Treat Your Acne?

 The Essential Information

-There are three topical retinoids that doctors commonly prescribe for acne for their ability to unclog pores and reduce inflammation:
+There are three topical retinoids that doctors commonly prescribe for their ability to unclog pores and reduce inflammation, thus reducing acne symptoms:

-All of these prescriptions reduce acne to a moderate degree.
+All of these medications reduce acne to a moderate degree.
 However, as a bonus, they also fight the signs of aging by:

 - Keeping the skin turning over